YifanXu74/Evo-ViT/README.md

 python3 -m torch.distributed.launch --nproc_per_node=8 --use_env main_deit.py --model evo_deit_small_patch16_224 --batch-size 128 --data-path /path/to/imagenet --output_dir /path/to/save
 ```

-Sometimes loss Nan is happened when training DeiT-B, which is described in the [issue](https://github.com/facebookresearch/deit/issues/29).
+Sometimes loss Nan happens when training DeiT-B, which is described in the [issue](https://github.com/facebookresearch/deit/issues/29).
 Our solution is to load a [warmup checkpoint](xxxxx) trained for 9 epochs, and train Evo-ViT for the remaining 221 epochs.
 To train Evo-ViT-B  on ImageNet on a single node with 8 gpus for 300 epochs,  run:
 ```
 python3 -m torch.distributed.launch --nproc_per_node=8 --use_env main_deit.py --model evo_deit_base_patch16_224 --batch-size 128 --data-path /path/to/imagenet --output_dir /path/to/save --resume /path/to/warmup_checkpoint.pth
 ```